mjamroz90/bayesian-view-deep-representations/INSTRUCTION_vaes.md

 ### Running DP-GMM on latent codes

-After generating latent codes (for specific beta) one should run a DP-GMM estimation in exactly the same way as in case of CNNs.
+After generating latent codes (for specific beta) one should run a DP-GMM estimation in exactly the same way as in the case of CNNs.
-Keep in mind that such estimation should be performed for each of the beta value in desired beta range.
+Keep in mind that such estimation should be performed separately for each beta value.

-### Estimating entropy values from DP-GMM traces (Beta-VAEs)
+### Estimating relative entropy values from DP-GMM traces (Beta-VAEs)

 Let's assume that folders with DP-GMM traces for evaluated beta values are stored in ```<clustering_results_root_dir>```.
 In order to estimate relative entropy values, one should run:
 ```
 python src/models/vaes/scripts/clustering/estimate_entropy_from_clustering.py <clustering_results_root_dir> <init_iteration> <step> <out_json_file>
 ```
 Relative entropies for all beta values will be collected in a single JSON file: ```<out_json_file>```.
-Parameter ```<init_iteration>``` is an integer indicating beginning of the sequence of Gibbs steps used for entropy estimation (preceding steps are considered brun-in period) and ```<step>``` is an integer indicating how many steps to omit between any two steps used for estimation (chain thinning).
+Parameter ```<init_iteration>``` is an integer indicating start of the sequence of Gibbs steps used for entropy estimation (preceding steps are considered brun-in period) and ```<step>``` is an integer indicating how many steps to omit between any two steps used for estimation (chain thinning).

 ### Calculating component counts from DP-GMM traces (Beta-VAEs)